otenim/GLCIC-PyTorch/README.md

 The training procedure consists the following three phases.
 1. In phase 1, only Completion Network (i.e., generator) is trained.
-2. In phase 2, only Contect Discriminator (i.e., discriminator) is trained, while Completion Network is frozen.
+2. In phase 2, only Context Discriminator (i.e., discriminator) is trained, while Completion Network is frozen.
 3. In phase 3, Both of the Completion Network and the Context Discriminator are jointly trained.

 Under default settings, the numbers of training steps during phase 1, phase 2, and phase 3 are 90,000, 10,000, and 400,000.
 Each snapshot period is set to 18,000, 2,000, and 80,000, respectively.
 Bach size is set to 16, while input image size is 160 x 160 (all the input images are rescalled so that the minumum side is 160, then randomly cropped to 160 x 160 images).